pjmeyer/scale-lab/readme.md

 ## Launch Azure Cloud Shell

 The Azure Cloud Shell is a free interactive shell that you can use to run the steps in this article.
 It has common Azure tools preinstalled and configured to use with your account.
 Just click the **Copy** button to copy the code, paste it into the Cloud Shell, and then press enter to run it.
 Visual Studio Code offers an easy way to get to the Cloud Shell.
-Simply hit the `F1` key to open up the command palette in VS Code and type the word `Cloud`, then select the Bash option.
+Hit `Ctrl + Shift + P` to open up the command palette in VS Code and type the word `Cloud`, then select the Bash option.

 ![Cloud Shell in VS Code](media/cloud-shell.png)